 His civic activities have included the presidency and chairmanship of the Spanish Institute, and board memberships of the National Committee on American Foreign Policy, the Spain - U.S. Chamber of Commerce, the French Institute/Alliance Francaise, and the Cardozo School of Law.
 He was appointed by Mayor Giuliani to serve as a member of the New York City Commission for the United Nations and Protocol.
 New York Governor George Pataki appointed him to the board of the Jacob K. Javits Convention Center Operating Corporation.
 King Juan Carlos I of Spain twice conferred decorations on Ambassador Javits, in 1981 and again in 1990.

 Ambassador Javits has served as an outside director of numerous corporations listed on the New York and American Stock Exchanges.
-Among other activities, he authored a book entitled SOS New York – A City in Distress, published by Dial Press in 1961.
+Among other activities, he authored a book entitled SOS New York - A City in Distress, published by Dial Press in 1961.
 Ambassador Javits' latest published book, Twists and Turns: Episodes in the Life of Ambassador Eric M. Javits is currently listed on Amazon.
 Ambassador Javits relates the important and sometimes unexpected events in his exciting life.
 A must read.